sjtrotter/vncuseradd/README.md

 VNC passwords are set to 'password' by default.

 ```
+vncuseradd - adds new LOGIN(s) with VNC capabilities
+* needs TigerVNC Server installed with config at /etc/tigervnc/vncserver.users
+* VNC passwords are set to 'password' by default.

 Usage: vncuseradd [OPTION] -p PASSWORD LOGIN [LOGIN]...

 Options:
   -a            make the LOGIN(s) an admin account
-  -p PASSWORD   password of the new account(s)
+  -p PASSWORD   password of the new account
                 for more than one LOGIN, PASSWORD will apply to all.
                 this input method is *NOT SECURE*. have user change ASAP.
   -h            display this help message and exit
+  -s            starts the services now (otherwise reboot or start manually)
+  -v            turn on debug mode
   ```

+# TODO
+- allow use without -p to add vnc for existing users. (currently only allows exec with -p option)